 Rosh Hashanah and Yom Kippur represent two of the most important days of the year for the Jewish community.
 The High Holy Days are not just a celebration of the Jewish New Year but also serve as a time of contemplation, reflection and aspiration for the coming year.
 The theme of this remarkable 10-day period is “Teshuvah,” a beautiful Hebrew word that means “to return” or “to turn around.”

 We’ve endeavored to create an experience that is as enriching and memorable as ever while finding new ways to spend time together.
-The 2021 High Holy Days programming allows for both virtual and physical connections.
-We invite you to celebrate in the diverse array of ritual and social opportunities.
+We invite you to celebrate in the diverse array of ritual and social opportunities described below.

 Tashlich means “casting off.”
 The previous year’s sins are symbolically cast off by throwing pieces of bread, or a similar food item, into a large, natural body of flowing water, such as a river, lake, sea or ocean.

 7:00 pm: Erev Yom Kippur Kol Nidre Service

 12:30 pm: Adult Learning & Discussion (at conclusion of Morning Service)